Guide to designing off-grid and hybrid solar systems

 After steps 1 to 3 have been established, you can then select a suitable solar inverter or MPPT Solar Charge Controller to match the solar array depending on the panel and string length, which will determine the string voltage.
 Use a string voltage calculator to calculate the maximum and minimum string voltages.
 Next, the primary hybrid or off-grid inverter can be selected to meet the continuous and surge loads, taking into account temperature derating and other loss factors explained in more detail below.

-How to select a hybrid or off-grid inverter
+How to Design a hybrid or off-grid system

-Modern hybrid & off-grid energy storage systems have many specifications to consider before selecting and sizing an appropriate battery inverter-charger.
+Modern hybrid & off-grid energy storage systems have many specifications to consider before selecting and sizing an appropriate inverter or battery system.
 Many different system types are available, including grid-interactive inverter-chargers, hybrid inverters, complete systems with integrated battery storage (known as a BESS) and AC battery systems.
-Here, we help explain some key requirements that should be considered when selecting an appropriate inverter.
+Here, we guide you through the process and highlight the key requirements that must be considered when selecting and sizing equipment.

 1. Inverter power output - maximum continuous and surge ratings (kW)